AhmedMohamed1432/Practical-Transformer-Simulator/README.md

 # Practical-Transformer-Simulator
-Detailes of the projects are in the project report
+Detailes of the project are in the project report.